treesule/FOR508/WMI/README.md

 The .MOF file was auto-compiled by the system to creat a wmic evet filer and consumer to immediately execute the task for example a script ot executable.

 ForEach ($NameSpace in "root\subscription","root\default") { get-wmiobject -namespace $NameSpace -query "select * from __EventConsumer" }

+**wmic PROCESS WHERE "NOT ExecutablePath LIKE '%Windows%'" GET ParentProcessId ProcessId Description ExecutablePath**